-- What kind of work you’re going to be doing?
+- What kind of work you want to do?

 - You can go a bit further and even think about: What mark are you going to live on the planet Earth?

-Yes, it sounds like a cliche to pursue higher meaning and shit, but in reality, what else we’re supposed to do with our lives?
+Yes, it sounds like a cliché to pursue higher meaning and stuff, but in reality, what else we’re supposed to do with our lives?

 - Drink till you pass out?

 The possibilities to procrastinate these days are infinitive.
-You can waste a whole day of your life doing fun stuff for approximately 0 dollars: you can play video games, chat with friends, share pictures of yourself on every possible social media site hoping for validation.
+You can waste a whole day of your life doing fun stuff for approximately 0 dollars: You can play free video games, chat with friends, share pictures of yourself on every possible social media site hoping for validation.

-At this point, you need to slap yourself in the face, throw away all the liqueur, sit and have an honest conversation so you can find something better to do:
+Now, sit and have an honest conversation so you can find something better to do.